You are currently viewing Fifth Amendment Right to Remain Silent | What to Do When Pulled Over by Police

 WHAT TO DO WHEN PULLED OVER BY THE POLICE

 Driving a car is an easy way to get around, but it can lead to trouble when you are pulled over by a police officer.
-Depending on if you are charged and what the charges are, you could be facing hefty fines and even jail time.
-If you do not know what to do and what to say when you are pulled over by police, you could create more problems for yourself.
+Depending on whether you are charged and what the charges are, you could be facing hefty fines and even jail time.
+If you do not know what to do and what to say when you are pulled over by police, you can create more problems for yourself.
 There are a few important factors you should consider so that you are ready for the next time you are pulled over.
 The information in this article relies on the following video: https://www.youtube.com/watch?v=JcZoCY7fUXg.
-Watch the video if you want to learn more about the steps you should take when pulled over by the police, which are discussed in this article hereinbelow.
+Watch the video if you want to learn more about the steps you should take when pulled over by the police, discussed in this article hereinbelow.

 The following are the initial steps one should take when pulled over by the police: